Anglesvar/Digital-Portfolio/README.md

 3. Open in any editor of your choice and edit [src/editable-stuff/configurations.json](./src/editable-stuff/configurations.json) file.

-4. Get a link to your resume by uploading it to any cloud storage of your choice.
+4. Get a shareable link for your resume by uploading it to any cloud storage of your choice.
 (AWS S3bucket, GDrive, etc.)[src/editable-stuff/resume.pdf](./src/editable-stuff/)

 5. Edit [title](./public/index.html#L34) and meta [description](./public/index.html#L13) in [public/index.html](./public/index.html).
 6. Change URL in [package.json](./package.json) file: